-The Course at Yale is often considered Seth Raynor’s crowning achievement, with its signature 9th hole a bold Biarritz.
-The first challenge for a player is the forced carry over water of 200+ yards.
-Once the green is reached, the fun begins as the hole features one of the deepest swales and also has a severe front-to-back and right-to-left slope in the back portion of the massive green.
+The Course at Yale — and its signature 9th hole Biarritz— is often considered Seth Raynor’s crowning achievement.
+The first challenge of the 9th is the 200+ yard forced carry over water, and the real fun begins once the ball reaches the green.
+The hole features one of the deepest swales of any Biarritz and has a severe front-to-back and right-to-left slope in the back portion of the massive green.

 We asked former Yale golfer Andrew Vitt to describe the 9th:

 “Iconic.
 Two par-3s in one.
 Either long iron to back over 8ft swale or mid iron to front over the water.
 When played in firm conditions, the front pin on 9 is total risk reward…land on very front or fringe to run a shot up bringing water into play, or land further on and risk getting gobbled up by the swale from hell. “

 The 9th hole on the first day that the Course at Yale was open in 1925

 From the tee, with a front pin - Photo Credit: Jon Cavalier @linksgems

 The 9th with the deep swale separating the two sections of the green